cafab/ch.bfh.project2/README.md

 Additionally, we decided to use the lightweight and in popularity gaining Javascript framework Vue.js as the frontend client and likewise a lightweight backend web framework for which we chose Flask.

-At the start of the project I had to familiarize with these technologies so I did following tutorials both provided by Auth0:
+At the start of the project I had to familiarize with these technologies so I did the following tutorials both provided by Auth0:

 - [**Vue.js with User Login**](https://auth0.com/blog/beginner-vuejs-tutorial-with-user-login/)

 - [**Python API: Authorization**](https://auth0.com/docs/quickstart/backend/python/01-authorization)

 Furthermore I had to freshen up the various authentication and authorization flows for the respective applications and APIs.
-I found out that in order to ensure a public client like the Vue.js app is doesn't leak the client secret, I have to pick the Authorization Code Flow with Proof Key for Code Exchange (PKCE).
+I found out that in order to ensure a public client like the Vue.js app doesn't leak the client secret, I have to pick the Authorization Code Flow with Proof Key for Code Exchange (PKCE).
 Check out my presentation [**here**](docs/Auth_Code_Flow_with_PKCE.odp) of why we have to use this kind of flow and what attacks would be possible if we wouldn't.
 Luckily, Auth0 provides us with a suitable [**SDK**](https://auth0.com/docs/libraries/auth0-spa-js) for this flow.

 ## Installation guide